drewroberts/linux/README.md

 ## Custom ASCII Art

 Files included in the /ascii folder to replace the default omarchy ascii at in /.config/omarchy/branding on the linux computers.

+To create new ascii art, use [this website](https://patorjk.com/software/taag/).